 In the "Devices" menu in the virtual machine's menu bar, VirtualBox has a handy menu item named "Install guest additions", which mounts the Guest Additions ISO file inside your virtual machine.
 A Windows guest should then automatically start the Guest Additions installer, which installs the Guest Additions into your Windows guest.
+Other guest operating systems (or if automatic start of software on CD is disabled) need manual start of the installer.

 Note: For the basic Direct3D acceleration to work in a Windows Guest, you have to install the Guest Additions in "Safe Mode".
-This does not apply to the experimental WDDM Direct3D video driver available for Vista and Windows 7 guests, see chapter 14, Known limitations, page 208 for details.^a
+This does not apply to the experimental WDDM Direct3D video driver available for Vista and Windows 7 guests, see chapter 14, Known limitations, page 212 for details.^a